Lenia Batres

 Lenia Batres Guadarrama (born 6 August 1969) is a Mexican lawyer and politician.
 She is a member of the Morena party and, since 14 December 2023, has been a minister of the Supreme Court of Justice of the Nation.

 Political trajectory

-He was a member of the Unified Socialist Party of Mexico, the Revolutionary Democratic Party, and social organizations such as the Union of Neighbors of the Doctors Colony, the National Union of Youth, and the University Student Council.
-He actively participated in the peaceful civil resistance movement led by Andrés Manuel López Obrador (2006-2018), coordinating brigades against the oil reform promoted by Felipe Calderón in 2008, contributing to the formation of MORENA in Tultitlán, State of Mexico (2010-2011), and Nuevo León (2012-2013), and serving on its first National Council and first Executive Committee for the City of Mexico (2013-2016).
+She was a member of the Unified Socialist Party of Mexico, the Revolutionary Democratic Party, and social organizations such as the Union of Neighbors of the Doctors Colony, the National Union of Youth, and the University Student Council.
+She actively participated in the peaceful civil resistance movement led by Andrés Manuel López Obrador (2006-2018), coordinating brigades against the oil reform promoted by Felipe Calderón in 2008, contributing to the formation of MORENA in Tultitlán, State of Mexico (2010-2011), and Nuevo León (2012-2013), and serving on its first National Council and first Executive Committee for the City of Mexico (2013-2016).